 * ZhaojinMining Industry Co.
 Ltd. posted a first quarter 2016 attributable toowners of the parent of 14.3 million Chinese yuan, down from 96.7 million yuana profit booked a year earlier.

 * ZhongjinGold Corp.
 Ltd.'s net profit attributable to shareholders for thefirst quarter rose by215.68% year over year to 60.3 million yuan, while operatingrevenue dropped 30.01% year over year to 5.60 billion yuan.

 * Japan's ITOCHU Corp. and Mitsui & Co.
 Ltd. have made for 's 40% stake in theSamancor manganese joint venture with South32 Ltd..
-The stake could sell for upto US$700 million.

 * Coal ofAfrica Ltd. entered into a memorandum of understanding withQingdao Hengshun Zhongsheng GroupCo Ltd., which is interested in acquiring a stake in Coal ofAfrica's South Africa-based Makhado coking coal project, Mining Weekly reported.

 * Separately, Business Day reportedthat Hengshun pitched a proposal to acquire up to 34% interest in the Makhadoproject through a Coal of Africa unit for about US$114 million.

 * Vale is unlikely to acquire up to a 15% stake in Fortescue Metals Group Ltd.under their Marchdeal.
 "We obviously do not have the resources nor the balancesheet to do it right now, so it is more of a long-term optionality," CFOLuciano Siani Pires said.
 "It is welcome as an option, but nothing that wewant to pursue in the short, nor even perhaps in the medium term."